ImplFerris/pico-pico/src/std-to-no-std/no-main.md

 ] }
 ```

-Then, in your main.rs, set up the entry point like this:
+Then, in your `main.rs`, set up the entry point like this:

 ```rust
 use embassy_executor::Spawner;